JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Data and Photometry

-Using an inverse-variance-weighted stack of the F277W, F335M, F356W, F410M, and F444W images, a signal-to-noise-ratio image is constructed to provide a detection image.
-Contiguous regions of greater than five pixels with signal-to-noise ratio (SNR) $\ge3$ were selected as potential sources.
-For every source location, forced photometry was performed in $0.3"$~radius circular apertures on the JADES/NIRCam and the 30mas pixel scale HST Legacy Fields mosaics \citep{illingworth13, whitaker19} for the ACS F435W, F606W, F775W, F814W, F850LP and WFC3/IR F105W, F125W, F140W, and F160W filters.
-An annular aperture of width $\Delta r=0.1"$ and inner radius $r=0.4"$ about each source is used to measure and remove the local background.
 We note that in the JWST SW images, GN-z11 lies directly on a diffraction spike from an F115W$\sim18.4$ AB star at $[\alpha,\delta] \simeq [189.10568, 62.2458]$ that necessitates the local background correction.
 We report the aperture photometry in Table \ref{tab:nc}, which includes both sky and source photon contributions.
 The uncertainties are computed by adding in quadrature the contribution from the sky measured by placing random apertures on the images and the Poisson uncertainty from the source counts.
 For the long wavelength bands, these uncertainties are larger than those measured at the source locations in the \textit{JWST} pipeline ERR mosaics, which also include both sky and source photon contributions, because the random aperture sky uncertainties include the effects of correlated noise from resampling the mosaics.
 Our quoted uncertainties do not include any contribution from photometric zero-point uncertainties or from large-scale gradients in the instrument flat fields.
 We include an error floor of 5\% in our SED and photometric redshift fits to hedge against these.

 The SED of GN-z11 is displayed in Figure \ref{fig:sed} and shows the classic shape of a high-redshift Ly$\alpha$ dropout.
 The continuum is strong and blue, roughly zero color in the AB system, before plummeting shortward of the break. \citet{bunker23} provides a robust determination of $z=10.60$ through the detection of many well-detected narrow lines.
 The photometric measurements are wholly consistent with this redshift.
 Ly$\alpha$ is shifted to 1.41~$\mu$m, lying in the F150W filter.
 We observe a rest-UV flux density of $144.4\pm2.7$ nJy in F200W.
 The F115W filter lies entirely shortward of the Ly$\alpha$ wavelength and is indeed observed as a complete dropout, with a flux of $1.2 \pm 3.1$ nJy.
 This is a very strong suppression of a factor of at least $\sim20$ (95\% confidence), nearly 3 magnitudes.